adammccartney/cheatsheets/etc/postgres.md

 # Postgres cheat sheet

-## Running hand-compiled on Debian/Ubuntu
+## Source compiled on Debian/Ubuntu

 The hand-compiled versions on on debian will try to set the Unix socket as `/var/run/postgresql`, this conflicts with the settings created by the